PDC-support/hpc-intro-retired/_episodes/01-linux.md

 Quotation matters; try typing both ``echo "$USER"`` and ``echo '$USER'``.

-BASH first expands the expansions and substitute the wildcards, and then executes the command.
+Bash first expands the expansions and substitute the wildcards, and then executes the command.
 Could be as complex as:

 ```bash